AdobeDocs/analytics.en/help/implement/impl-testing/impl-troubleshooting/impl-whitespace.md

 ---
 description: In HTML there are several characters that create whitespace.
 keywords: Analytics Implementation
-seo-description: In HTML there are several characters that create whitespace.
-seo-title: Using white space in variable values
 solution: Analytics
 subtopic: Troubleshooting
 title: Using white space in variable values